katalystkat/quiz-app-test/README.md

-# QuizApp
+# Kiwi-Rious Kwizzers!

-Welcome to QuizApp, a full-stack quiz application built with React, Redux, Node.js, Express.js, PostgreSQL, and Docker.
+Welcome to Kiwi-rious Kwizzers, a full-stack quiz application built with React, Redux, Node.js, Express.js, PostgreSQL, and Docker, and more!

 ## Table of Contents